 - Contemporary Issues in Information Systems and Controls (ACCT 510)

-- Technology for Business Transformation (ACCT 585)
+- Information Technology and Business Strategy (ACCT 591)

 - Current Issues in Accounting (ACCT 511)